Millimeter Wave Receiver Efficiency: A Comprehensive Comparison of Beamforming Schemes with Low Resolution ADCs: Introduction

 \subsection{Related Work}

-Recent works study energy efficient designs, particularly focusing on how the system rate varies as a function of the ADC resolution.
-In \cite{confiwcmcNossekI06}, the rate of a quantized MIMO system along with coding has been studied, while in \cite{MurrayAGCQuant} the rate and bit error rate for a quantized MIMO system was analyzed.
-In \cite{AmineGaussQaun} a rate lower bound for a quantized MIMO system with Gaussian input was analyzed.
-However, the quantized rate model is only optimal at low SNR regimes.
-In \cite{Madhow_1bitADC}, an exact nonlinear quantizer model is utilized to evaluate the optimal rate for a 1-bit ADC.
-In \cite{OptADCRes}, considering a MIMO channel and an additive quantization noise model (AQNM, an approximate model for ADCs), a joint optimization of the ADC resolution and the number of antennas is studied.
-In a recent work \cite{OrhanER15PowerCons}, the authors studied how the number of ADC bits $b$ and the bandwidth (sampling rate) $B$ of ADCs affect the total power consumption for AC and DC based receivers with a stringent power constraint, such as a mobile station.
-They studied the optimal $b$ and $B$ which maximize the rate for AC and DC only for low power receiver design while also showing that DC with a similar power budget to AC may achieve a higher rate than AC when the channel state information is available at the transmitter.
+Recent works study energy efficient designs, particularly focusing on how the system capacity varies as a function of the ADC resolution.
+In \cite{confiwcmcNossekI06}, the capacity of a quantized MIMO system along with coding has been studied, while in \cite{MurrayAGCQuant} the capacity and bit error rate for a quantized MIMO system was analyzed.
+In \cite{AmineGaussQaun} a capacity lower bound for a quantized MIMO system with Gaussian input were analyzed.
+However, the quantized capacity model is only optimal at low SNR regimes.
+In \cite{Madhow_1bitADC}, an exact nonlinear quantizer model is utilized to evaluate the optimal capacity for a 1-bit ADC.
+In \cite{OptADCRes}, considering a MIMO channel and an additive quantization noise model (AQNM, an approximate model for ADCs), a joint optimization of ADC resolution and number of antennas is studied.
+In a recent work \cite{OrhanER15PowerCons}, the authors studied how the number of ADC bits $b$ and the bandwidth (sampling rate) $B$ of ADCs affect the total power consumption for AC and DC based receivers with a stringent power constraint such as a mobile station.
+They studied the optimal $b$ and $B$ which maximize the capacity for AC and DC only for low power receiver design while also showing that DC with similar power budget to AC may achieve a higher rate than AC when the channel state information is available at the transmitter.
 In another recent work \cite{Ahmed16_EE}, the EE and SE for low resolution ADC HC architecture is studied.
 The authors only show the advantages of a low resolution HC with few RF chains over an infinite resolution ADC for DC and HC.

-Recently, energy efficient architectures for HC were proposed in \cite{GaoHeathHC,RialandHeath}.
+Recently, energy efficient architectures for HC are proposed \cite{GaoHeathHC,RialandHeath}.
 In \cite{GaoHeathHC}, an energy efficient HC architecture has been proposed where each RF chain is only connected to a subset of antennas.
-In \cite{RialandHeath}, switch based architectures are proposed, where only a reduced set of antennas (as many as the number of RF chains) is selected and connected to the RF chains.
-However, both proposed architectures result in a lower SE than the fully connected phase shifter architecture.
+In \cite{RialandHeath}, to further reduce the power consumption of a conventional HC with phase shifters, switch based architectures are proposed, where at a particular instant only a reduced set of antennas (equal to the number of RF chains) is selected and connected to the RF chains.
+However, in both works the proposed architectures result in a lower SE than the fully connected phase shifter architecture.